va-net/vanet-tutorials/flare/about.md

 Of course!
 Flare is available on GitHub [here](https://github.com/va-net/flare/).
 If you want to help out, fork the repository, make some changes then open a Pull Request.
 We'll happily take a look at it.

 Lucas, the main developer of Flare, also accepts donations via [Patreon](https://patreon.com/rebal15).
-By helping him out you can get access to beta builds early, a personal thanks in the GitHub repo or even customized plugins made for your VA.
+By helping him out you can get access to beta updates early, a personal thanks in the GitHub repo or even customized plugins made for your VA.